 In the mood for turkey but don’t want to roast an entire turkey?
-Try this Easy Roasted Turkey Leg recipe!
+Try this Turkey Leg Recipe!
 It’s easier, faster, and just as tasty, if not more.
 Perfect crispy skin and moist juicy meat, this roasted turkey leg is perfect for both a small holiday dinner or weekend dinner.

 If you want another easy recipe idea, try my Garlic Butter Turkey Breast Recipe (for the white meat lovers), Easy Roasted Turkey Breast, Roasted Lemon Chicken Legs or Garlic Herb Butter Roast Chicken.
 They’re effortless recipes that the whole family will enjoy.